-Nearly 300 years after the arrival of the first Dominicans in the Western Hemisphere, Sinsinawa Dominican founder Father Samuel Mazzuchelli continued to sow his new homeland with the tradition of justice.
+Nearly 300 years after the arrival of the first Dominicans in the Western Hemisphere, Dominican Sisters of Sinsinawa founder Father Samuel Mazzuchelli continued to sow his new homeland with the tradition of justice.
 Mazzuchelli acted on behalf of those without access to power.
 He once said, “One who carries the word of truth ought to imitate the Divine Teacher who went about doing good by relieving the oppressed.”

 The promoter assists with study and social analysis relevant to global, national, and local issues; calls congregation members to action on behalf of justice issues; and supports congregation justice committees.

-Currently, Sister Reg McKillip, OP, is Promoter of Peace and Justice.
+Sister Reg McKillip, OP, is Promoter of Peace and Justice.

 She can be contacted at